Victim Advocacy Services

 Title IX

 The University of South Florida prohibits all gender based violence including sexual violence.
-A complaint can be filed through one of two designated offices, the Office of Diversity, Including and Equal Opportunity (DIEO) or the office of Student Conduct & Ethical Development (SCED).
+A complaint can be filed through one of two designated offices, the Title IX Office or the office of Student Conduct & Ethical Development (SCED).
 An advocate can provide assistance in explaining the reporting process, making the initial report, as well as any advocacy needs throughout the process including accompaniment to meetings, hearings, and reasonable accommodations.
 An advocate can ensure that all rights are upheld throughout the process as well as act as a liaison between the client and investigating office.

 University Conduct Process or Human Resources